-Content Standards Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
-Understand that random sampling tends to produce representative samples and support valid inferences.
-Explanations Use random sampling to draw inferences about a population.
+Content Standards examining a sample of the sample are valid only if the s can be used to gain information about a population by population; generalizations about a population from a sample is representative of that population.
+Understand is to produce representative samples and support valid Explanations Use random sampling to draw inferences about a population.
 Content Limits Use random sampling to draw inferences about a population.
 Context Context is required.
 Sample Tas sk Demands Common Item Formats Students will be required to identify a valid sample (random, representative, and proportional to population).
-EBSR Response Multiple Choice Response Students will be required t method. o justify a chosen sampling Multi-Select Response
+EBSR Response Multiple Choice Response Multi-Select Response Students will be required to justify a chosen sampling method.

 Minimally Proficient Partially Proficient Identify statistics that can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
 Recognize that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
 Recognize that random sampling tends to produce representative samples and support valid inferences.
 Proficient Highly Proficient Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
-Understand that random sampling tends to produce representative Interpret statistics that can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
-Understand that random sampling tends to produce representative
+Understand that random sampling tends to produce representative samples and support valid inferences.
+Interpret statistics that can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
+Understand that random sampling tends to produce representative samples and support valid inferences.